-Although the above foods are not considered potentially hazardous they may become so when the food package is opened or the food is altered in some way.
-For example, a canned beef stew should be considered potentially hazardous once it is opened, and custard powder should be considered potentially hazardous once milk or water is added.
+Although the above foods are not considered readily perishable they may become so when the food package is opened or the food is altered in some way.
+For example, a canned beef stew should be considered readily perishable once it is opened, and custard powder should be considered readily perishable once milk or water is added.

-Many raw unprocessed or semi-processed foods are also not potentially hazardous because they either do not support the growth of foodborne pathogens (e.g. raw whole fruits and vegetables, uncooked rice, flour and sugar) or do not contain harmful microbes (e.g. nuts in the shell).
+Many raw unprocessed or semi-processed foods are also not readily perishable because they either do not support the growth of foodborne pathogens (e.g. raw whole fruits and vegetables, uncooked rice, flour and sugar) or do not contain harmful microbes (e.g. nuts in the shell).